The NaNoWriMo Classroom

 Q: But I've never written a novel!
 How could I possibly help my students do that?

-A. The YWP provides all kinds of support for teachers and students, including lesson plans, workbooks, and online resources throughout the entire month of November (and beyond).
+A. The YWP provides all kinds of support for teachers and students, including lesson plans, workbooks, pep talks from published authors and motivational posters to support you and your young writers throughout the entire month of November (and beyond).

 Q: OK, that sounds pretty good.
 But I'm still wondering if my students would be willing to write that much for a whole month.
 How do I motivate them?